Value Chain Investment Programme

 - Firms that are Earmarked for Future Support

-The VCIP is a landmark initiative that began in July when the Trinidad and Tobago Fashion Company Limited (FashionTT) convened a three-member international panel to interview twenty-one designers in Trinidad and Tobago.
-Each candidate was scored based on their responses to a series of questions related to fifteen VCIP criteria:
+The VCIP is a landmark initiative that began in July 2016 when the Trinidad and Tobago Fashion Company Limited (FashionTT) convened a three-member international panel to interview twenty-one designers in Trinidad and Tobago.
+Each candidate was scored based on their responses to a series of questions related to the fifteen VCIP criteria.

 In 2016, based on their scores, five designers were accepted into the Non-GVC Programme – Millhouse, Ecliff Elie, J Angelique, Charu Lochan Dass and Ted Arthur Leather Collections – in the 2016 programme.
 These firms received support in improving up to two elements of their value chain by refining their in-house performance or outsourcing some steps locally.
 This support was provided by Professor at the Fashion Institute of Technology and consultant, Vincent Quan over a one-year period who worked closely with these designers to harness their most significant value chain potentials.